opengisch/QgisModelBaker/docs/user_guide/import_workflow.md

 When this option is checked, Model Baker passes `--createBasketCol` to the ili2db command.
 Ili2db creates a new column `T_basket` in class tables which references entries in the additional table `t_ili2db_baskets`.
 The `T_basket` column needs to be filled with the basket to which an object belongs.

+!!!
+Note
+    If `BASKET OID` is defined in the model, it's required to use the basket handling in QGIS (we need to create the physical model the ili2db parameter `--createBasketCol`).
+This is currently not automatically detected by the Model Baker and needs to be assured by the user.

 When the dataset and basket handling is enabled, a default Dataset called `Baseset` will be created and one basket per topic in the INTERLIS model.
 ### Stroke Arcs